The Science Behind Drinking a Hot Milky Drink Before Bed:

-A Spicy Saffron Milk Winter Recipe by Nandini Natasha Austin
+A Spicy Saffron Milk Ayurveda Winter Recipe by Nandini Natasha Austin

 In a world that is moving too fast, the quest for a good night's sleep is indeed a common pursuit.
-From counting sheep to white noise, people are always on the lookout for ways to improve their sleep quality.
-One age-old remedy that has gained popularity across cultures is drinking a hot milky drink before bed.
-My mother and her mother ( my late Nani ) were big fans of this.
-While enjoying a hot night cap may seem like a simple habit, its roots delve deep into both scientific and ancient medicinal practices like Ayurveda.
+From sleep meditations to using white noise, people are always on the hunt for ways to improve their sleep quality.
+Ayurveda offers a more mindful way to approach sleep that does not include using too much tech at night which can often keep you awake.
+One age-old remedy that Ayurveda suggests is drinking a hot milky drink before bed.
+This hack has gained popularity across cultures and mother and her mother ( my late Nani ) were big fans of a spiced milk before bed.
+Yet while enjoying a hot night cap may seem like a simple habit, its roots delve deep into both scientific and ancient medicinal practices like Ayurveda.

 The Science of Sleep and Milk:

-Ayurveda and Sleep Rituals: ( you can see my Six Sleep Hacks Blog here)
+Ayurveda and Sleep Rituals: ( Check my Six Sleep Hacks Blog here)

-Ayurveda, places great importance on holistic well-being, including getting enough sleep.
-According to Ayurvedic principles, the body's natural rhythms, or doshas, must be balanced to maintain optimal health.
+Ayurveda, places great importance on well-being, including getting enough sleep and suggests that the body's natural rhythms, or doshas, must be balanced in order to maintain optimal health.
 Sleep is considered crucial for balancing these doshas.

-So if you are struggling to sleep, then why not try this deliciously soothing night cap, where warm milk is infused with herbs and spices like turmeric, and saffron, which are believed to have calming and digestive properties.
+So if you are struggling to sleep, then why not try this deliciously soothing night cap, where warm milk is infused with herbs and spices like turmeric, and saffron, which are known to have calming and digestive properties.
 These ingredients not only add flavor but also enhance the drink's therapeutic benefits.
-I stopped drinking cows milk a long time ago as I felt the milk too creamy.
-So in my recipe below I use Almond milk.

 This milky drink combines so many wonderful nourishing spices .Turmeric is known for its anti-inflammatory properties, while cinnamon may help stabilize blood sugar levels.